Goobergreve09/read-me-generator/README.md

 **5.** Once finished you will see 'README.md created successfully' in green text

-**6.** Lastly, checkover your new generated readME.md and make changes directly in the created file as needed!
+**6.** Lastly, checkover your newly generated readME.md and make changes directly in the created file as needed!

 ![Capturesc](https://github.com/Goobergreve09/read-me-generator/assets/143923830/32811c03-8aed-4b1a-981e-21218bff5660)